suckatrash/p9-admin/README.rst

 This is used for administration task for Puppet's internal Platform9 environment.
 This tool requires admin access to the service project.

+For installation information, see the “Installing” section at bottom.

 Common tasks
 ~~~~~~~~~~~~